A complete guide to 70+ holidays, events, deadlines, and days of observance in the world of home fermentation in 2022

 May 25 – National Wine Day

-With over 30 kits in the WineMaker Top 100 Kits of the year last year, we’ve got you covered with great wine kits from RJ Spagnols that your customers can pick up to celebrate #NationalWineDay.
+With 30 kits in the WineMaker Top 100 Kits of the Year last year, we’ve got you covered with great wine kits from RJS Craft Winemaking that your customers can pick up to celebrate #NationalWineDay.

 The Canadian Homebrewers Association declared the first annual Canadian Homebrew Day in 2019.
 Celebrated on the first Saturday in June, Canadian Homebrew Day is observed by homebrew shops, clubs, and craft breweries all over the country.
 Participants are encouraged to brew one of the official recipes.